lamastex/spark-trend-calculus/README.md

 My approach will consist on the following

 - Extract all event Ids from GKG that relate to oil or gas (resp. `ENV_OIL` and `ENV_GAS` cameo code)
-- Retrieve all events from EVENT related to the above by joining 2 datasets (massive `JOIN` operation)
+- Retrieve all events from EVENT related to the above by joining 2 sets through the `eventId` (massive `JOIN` operation)
-- Extract the media coverage as a normalized number of articles by country
+- Extract the media coverage
-- Plot both the goldstein scale and number of articles over time grouped by country
+- Plot both the goldstein scale and coverage over time grouped by country

 ### Media coverage